Tiki Touring New Zealand Travel

 And it is easy to say why as the place has a relaxed feel and is bounded by some excellent beaches.
 These coastal strips at Mount Maunganui and Papamoa are great for surfing, fishing or just messing about on the white sands.

-There are around 100,000 people in Tauranga and its main entertainment area - The Strand - is lined with cafes and restaurants that offer a range of meals from pub standards, to Turkish and Indian.
+There are around 120,000 people in Tauranga and its main entertainment area - The Strand - is lined with cafes and restaurants that offer a range of meals from pub standards, to Turkish and Indian.

-And don't forget to check out Cafe Versailles - a fabulous restaurant in nearby Grey St.
+Cafe Versailles, TaurangaAnd don't forget to check out Cafe Versailles - a fabulous restaurant in nearby Grey St. It is run by Michellin-awarded chef Maurice Mourali and his partner Maurine and you won't get better French food anywhere.

 Elms MissionHowever Tauranga is more an outdoors place with plenty of great places to walk, swim, bike or drive around.

-Not far from The Strand are interesting historical places - the Monmouth Redoubt, used during the Maori/Land Wars, and the Elms Mission Station House, one of the oldest buildings in New Zealand.
+Not far from The Strand are interesting historical places - the Monmouth Redoubt, used during the Maori/Land Wars, and The Elms Mission Station House, one of the oldest buildings in New Zealand.
 The grounds of the mission are great to walk around.

 Tauranga's most significant landmark at Mount Maunganui, is Mauao, an impressive volcanic cone that sits 232 metres above the entrance to the port of Tauranga.